Information and advice to help your business before, during and after a flood.

 After a flood, you still need to keep health and safety in mind at all times.

 - As a business you must consider the safety of yourself, your employees, the general public and any contractors who enter your premises.
+This includes workplace safety advice during COVID-19.

 - You must also ensure you comply with your duties under the Health and Safety at Work Act 1974 when staff are carrying out work activities they wouldn't normally be doing.